hartsfield/entersoftdev/README.md

-# Enterprise Web Applications: A Model For Production
+# Enterprise Web Applications: A Model For Production AKA CI/CD with the `bolt architecture`

-How do enterprise software engineers continuously integrate and deploy (CICD) production web applications?
-Herein is described a CICD workflow for enterprise development firms.
+How do enterprise software engineers continuously integrate and deploy production-ready web applications?
+Herein is described a CICD workflow model for enterprise development firms.
 Engineers should reference this model in understanding the multi-step process necessary for running and maintaining scalable, production-ready web applications.

+This guide describes the process of creating a dynamic web application using the `go` programming language, implementing a novel application architecture we've termed the `bolt architecture`.
+We will describe the process of running this application locally, and streamlining seamless deployments to `Google Cloud Platform`.

 Warning: This model is still in development and incomplete!